PoglyApp/.github/profile/README.md

 With the power of Pogly, you can condense your cluttered OBS overlay sources into a single, powerful browser source.
 But wait, how is that like Figma?
 [SpacetimeDB](https://spacetimedb.com) enables Pogly to communicate in real-time with multiple users; we call them Editors.

 Editors can add, edit, and delete overlay elements, with the changes being displayed in real-time while you stream.
 Why tab over to your OBS to update an overlay when you can have your moderators do it for you?
-While they're at it, perhaps they add a fun emoji or meme to encourage chat interaction.
+While they're at it, perhaps they can add a fun emoji or meme to encourage chat interaction.
 The opportunities for creativity with Pogly are endless!

 [Demo.webm](https://github.com/PoglyApp/.github/assets/36650721/b8165015-b016-448c-8ad9-9226730dfb6f)